-My name is Megan Haasbroek and I am a Research Assistant (postdoctoral researcher) at the Janeway Institute at the University of Cambridge.
+My name is Megan Haasbroek and I am a postdoctoral researcher at the Janeway Institute at the University of Cambridge.
 Furthermore, I am a PhD candidate in Economics at Erasmus University Rotterdam and Tinbergen Institute under the supervision of prof. dr. Maarten Bosker and dr. Sacha Kapoor.
-I hold a Research Master in Macroeconomics and International Economics from the Tinbergen Institute.Â
+I hold a Research Master in Macroeconomics and International Economics from the Tinbergen Institute.

 On this site, you can find out more about my research and my teaching experience, view my academic CV or contact me.